Authentication

 • getUser() returns the currently authenticated user as UserDetails.
 You can cast it to the class of users defined in your project.

-• getLocale() and getTimeZone() return the locale and time zone of the current user.
+• getLocale() returns the locale of the current user.

 • isSet() returns true if the current execution thread is authenticated, that is contains information about the user.
 If it’s not, getUser(), getLocale() and getTimeZone() methods described above will throw the IllegalStateException.